bpollner/uniset/README.md

 * uniset::uniset_updateSettings(get("uev"))
 * uniset::uniset_autoUpS(get("uev"))
 *uev* is a global constant defined in 'dogPack', handing over the name of the environment where necessary variables are stored.
-'uniset_test' is merely a testing function to see if the handover of environments etc. is workign properly.
+'uniset_test' is merely a testing function to see if the handover of environments etc. is working properly.

 'uniset_updateSettings' and 'uniset_autoUpS' is:
 * When called for the **first time**